afska/gba-link-connection/README.md

 This is a driver for an accessory that enables wireless games up to 5 players.
 The inner workings of the adapter are highly unknown, but [this article](docs/wireless_adapter.md) is very helpful.
 I've updated the blog post to add more details about the things I learnt by the means of ~~reverse engineering~~ brute force and trial&error.

-The library, by default, implements a lightweight protocol on top of the adapter's message system.
+The library, by default, implements a lightweight protocol (on top of the adapter's message system) that sends packet IDs and checksums.
 This allows detecting disconnections, forwarding messages to all nodes, and retransmitting to prevent packet loss.

 ![photo](https://user-images.githubusercontent.com/1631752/216233248-1f8ee26e-c8c1-418a-ad02-ad7c283dc49f.png)